 - inspiring with unimagined colour depth

-- produced in skilled workmanship using purest colour pigments
+- produced by skilled workmanship using purest colour pigments

 - also environmentally compatible, permeable and healthy

 Private customers can purchase the extraordinary poLyChro® Le Corbusier paints in Germany from numerous partners, and commercial customers directly from KEIM Germany.
 They are are also distributed through our subsidiaries in France, Italy, the Netherlands, Austria and Switzerland.
 There is also a "Les Couleurs® - Le Corbusier design network".
 “Les Couleurs Suisse AG" guards the treasure from Le Corbusier's oeuvre: "LA Polychromie Architecturale".
 The colour collection is made available exclusively to selected partners for implementation into particularly high-quality design products.